lutao2021/lutao2021.github.io/index.md

 ## About Me

-I am a second-year Ph.D. student at HKUST(GZ) supervised by Prof. [Ying-Cong Chen](https://www.yingcong.me/) and Prof. [Xuming Hu](https://xuminghu.github.io/).
+I am a second-year Ph.D. student in the [Envision](https://envision-research.hkust-gz.edu.cn/) Lab at HKUST(GZ), advised by Prof. [Ying-Cong Chen](https://www.yingcong.me/) and cosupervised by Prof. [Xuming Hu](https://xuminghu.github.io/).
 Before that, I'm a master student at Institute of Software Chinese Academy of Sciences (ISCAS) and the University of Chinese Academy of Sciences (UCAS).
 In 2021, I obtained the Bacheler's degree of Computer Science in China University of Geosciences (CUG).
 My recent research interests include Generative Artificial Intelligence and 3D Computer Vision.
 ## Research Interests

 - **Generative Artificial Intelligence**